 With a combination of local, national, and international action to halt global warming, we can all help ensure that millions of Americans will be able to enjoy these national treasures for generations to come.

-Learn more by viewing some of the The Natural Laboratory multimedia presentations that discuss some of the impacts of climate change and what Point Reyes National Seashore is doing to reduce its carbon footprint.
+Learn more by reading about some of the research being conducted at Point Reyes or by viewing some of the The Natural Laboratory multimedia presentations that discuss some of the impacts of climate change and what Point Reyes National Seashore is doing to reduce its carbon footprint.
 Check out our Climate Change Resources and Links page for more information.

 Last updated: June 30, 2020